Medidata Blog

 Bridging the Gap – TEFCA, Healthcare Data Interoperability, and Clinical Research Use Cases

-November’s Medidata NEXT New York 2023 was an inspirational meeting of minds with 500+ sponsor and partner participants from the clinical trials industry in attendance.
+November’s Medidata NEXT New York 2023 was an inspirational meeting of minds with 500+ sponsor and partner patients from the clinical trials industry in attendance.
 The feedback from the interactive sessions, presentations, announcements, and discussions was extremely positive.

 During a key session, we presented an exciting initiative that’s anticipated to address a decades-old problem with healthcare data and subsequently transform clinical trials.
 The issues of healthcare data interoperability and integration have directly affected the ability to deliver better healthcare, significantly impacted patient safety, and hindered access to clear, complete source data and insights for analysis and research.
 This, in turn, has had a direct impact on clinical trials.